huoyanzhizhou/dig-eg-gaz.github.io/_pages/templates.md

 header:
   image_fullwidth: masthead.jpg
 ---
-Many elements in the *Egyptian Gazette* were produced using boilerplates.
-This page's database contains a complete set of these elements.
+Many features in the *Egyptian Gazette* were produced using boilerplates.
+This page's database contains a complete set of these features.
 Use the images and links to text below, or consult the separate directories of [XML files](https://github.com/dig-eg-gaz/boilerplates/tree/master/boilerplates-text) and [image files](https://github.com/dig-eg-gaz/boilerplates/tree/master/boilerplates-images).
-Copy and paste for standard-format elements, then fill in the details that change from issue to issue.
+Copy and paste for standard-format features, then fill in the details that change from issue to issue.

 <div class="panel radius" markdown="1">
 **List of Templates**